-Insect Baculovirus
+Insect Baculovirus Expression Service

 From gene to purified protein using the baculovirus–insect cell expression system (BEVS).
 Designed for complex eukaryotic targets — kinases, multiprotein complexes, GPCRs, and secreted proteins — where bacterial systems fall short and mammalian timelines are prohibitive.